UCL-EO/geog0111/docs/041_GDAL_timeseries.md

 We now know how to combine geospatial data in both space and time VRT files using `gdal`.
 Remember that we can also do such things using `numpy`, but if we are able to keep the geospatial information and other metadata in a `gdal` file, so much the better.
 We have seen how to write the dataset to a portable file format such as GeoTiff.

 We have seen that some datasets such as the MODIS LAI product come with a per-pixel estimate of uncertainty.
 We have investigated this data field and used it to provide a weighting to associate with the reliability of each pixel.
-We have written a function `modis_annual` that uses a yaml database to see if it needs to reconstruct a large annual datafile.
+We have seen how to generate, filter, and process 3D spatio-temporal datasets.
+The examples here